Albanians in Germany

 The Albanians in Germany (Albaner in Deutschland; Shqiptarët në Gjermani) refers to the Albanian migrants in Germany and their descendants.
 They mostly trace their origins to Albania, Kosovo and to a lesser extent to North Macedonia and other Albanian-speaking territories in the Balkan Peninsula.
 Their exact number is difficult to determine as some ethnic Albanians hold German, Macedonian, Serbian or another Former Yugoslavian citizenship.

-As of 2020, there are approximately 316,760 Albanians distributed in the territory of Germany composed of 242,855 Kosovar nationals and 73,905 Albanian nationals, making them one of the largest immigrant groups in the country and the third largest non-EU foreign national group after Turkish and Syrian nationals.
-Other estimates have placed the number of Albanians in Germany as high as 471,000.
+There are approximately 740.000 Albanians distributed in the territory of Germany composed of 242,855 Kosovar nationals and 73,905 Albanian nationals.
+This makes them one of the largest immigrant groups in the country and the third largest non-EU foreign national group after Turkish and Syrian nationals.
 They are predominantly concentrated in the states of Baden-Württemberg, Bayern, Hessen, Nordrhein-Westfalen and Niedersachsen.
 Berlin, Hamburg, München and Stuttgart represent the metropolitan areas with the most significant Albanian population in the country.

 Germany maintains close ties with Albania and Kosovo which are characterised by a spirit of economic and political partnership.
-Relations with Albania have become more significantly after the collapse of communism in 1991 as the country paved the way of a democratisation process.
+Relations with Albania have become more significant after the collapse of communism in 1991 as the country paved the way of a democratisation process.
 Germany was also one of the first countries to officially recognise and establish diplomatic relations with Kosovo after it declared its independence in 2008.